 The Disadvantages of Glass Can be Engineered around — Acrylic’s Fatal Flaws Cannot

-Acrylic is often a popular option for manufacturers and hobbyists because it is both easy to fabricate and light weight.
+Acrylic is often a popular option for manufacturers and hobbyists because it is both easy to fabricate and lightweight.
 It takes a relatively extreme investment in tooling, equipment, and engineering to be able to cut and manipulate heavy sheets of glass.
 This is the main reason most custom aquarium manufacturers use acrylic, not because of the benefits of the material itself lends to the final product.
 Many hobbyists and small manufacturers can create custom aquariums with very simple inexpensive equipment.
 However, the end product is not so durable, and the material is very expensive.
 Below is a series of fatal flaws relating to acrylic aquariums that cannot be easily mitigated as they are inherent in the properties of the material.

 Acrylic Aquariums Scratch Easily

 At the end of the day, acrylic is a type of plastic.
-Even if you take as many precautions as possible using so called "acrylic friendly" scrapers and scrubbers, all it takes is one mishap of someone getting a grain of gravel or sand stuck in your algae scraper or cleaning pad and you have big nasty blemishes all over your expensive acrylic aquarium.
+Even if you take as many precautions as possible using so-called “acrylic friendly” scrapers and scrubbers, all it takes is one mishap of someone getting a grain of gravel or sand stuck in your algae scraper or cleaning pad and you will have scratches all over your expensive acrylic aquarium.
 Glass aquariums can scratch as well; however, it has a resistance to scratching many, many times greater than acrylic aquariums.
-Over the long haul the acrylic aquariums will look old and beat up at a much greater rate than glass aquariums.
+Over the long haul, the acrylic aquariums will look old and beat up at a much greater rate than glass aquariums.
 Unlike a reptile cage where you can swap out the acrylic panels over time if they do get scratched up, there is no practical way to fix a severely scratched acrylic aquarium.
 As it is true that you can buff acrylic scratches, how practical is it to drain a fully established tank, introduce a series of chemicals/buffing compounds that can be dangerous to your fish?
 It is also extremely difficult to buff scratches out of acrylic and bring it back to its original clarity, particularly on the inside of a large, custom established tank.

 Acrylic Aquariums Are Prone to Fabrication Flaws